-PMT DETECTOR OUTPUT: The PMT detector output from the PMT preamplifier is used in the computation of the NO, NO_X and NO2 concentrations.
+PMT DETECTOR OUTPUT: The PMT detector output from the PMT preamplifier is used in the computation of the NO, NOX and NO2 concentrations displayed in the Dashboard and reported through the instrument's analog outputs and COM ports.

 HIGH VOLTAGE POWER SUPPLY (HVPS) LEVEL: The PMT high voltage is based on the drive voltage from the preamplifier board.
 It is digitized and sent to the CPU which then calculates the voltage setting of the HVPS.